 The vineyard of Clos Fourtet is planted to a density of 6,000 vines per hectare.
 Thanks to the spare no expense attitude of the new owners, Clos Fourtet is doing what it takes to make the best wine possible.

 To produce the wine Clos Fourtet, the grapes are whole berry fermented.
-Vinification of Clos Fourtet takes place in temperature controlled, stainless steel vats.
-Malolactic fermentation is performed in barrel.
+Vinification of Clos Fourtet takes place in temperature-controlled, stainless steel vats.
+Malolactic fermentation is performed in the barrel.

 The wine of Clos Fourtet is aged for 18 months in between 60% to 80% new, French oak barrels.
 For a large portion of that time, the wine is aged on its fine lees.
 Close to 4,500 cases per year are produced of Clos Fourtet in an average vintage.
 There is a second wine, Closerie de Fourtet.